nativvstudios/nativvstudios.github.io/all_collections/_posts/2022-01-07-unity-news-info-box.md

 }
 ```

-So it's very similar, the only difference is that we added a few variables and a new function.
+So it's very similar, the only difference is that we've added a few variables and a new function.

 Now, what are the changes?

 The `textMeshpro` variable is a TextMeshPro Object that we will use to render the downloaded text.<br>
 The `timer` variable is a float that we will use to make a timer so that we dont spam the host with webrequests.
 The value is seconds.<br>
 `Update` is a function that is called every frame which is why we are using the timer.
-If we didn't use the timer we would be grabbing the data from the url every frame resulting in your webhost blocking your IP!
-No bueno! <br>
+If we didn't use the timer we would be grabbing the data from the url every frame resulting in your webhost blocking your IP, Not good! <br>
-In `Update` we are subtracting 1 from `timer` every second and once `timer` reaches less than or equal to 0 it will set `timer` back to 60 and call our Coroutine.
+In `Update` we  subtract 1 from `timer` every second and once `timer` reaches a value less than or equal to 0 it will reset `timer` back to 60 and call our Coroutine.

-In the `GetText` coroutine we changed a few more things, first the `www` variable is just aiming to a text document which has some text.
+We changed a few other things in the `GetText` coroutine, firstly the `www` variable is just aiming to a text document which has some text in it.
 You can point this to any url that has a public text document.

 Now we could just do `textMeshPro.text = www.downloadHander.text;` and you could stop there and use [rich text](https://docs.unity3d.com/462/Documentation/Manual/StyledText.html) to format and color your text.
-Now, Richtext is awesome and all but it can get super messy super quickly which is why I love [Markdown](https://www.markdownguide.org/cheat-sheet/).
+Well, Richtext is great but it can get messy super quickly which is why I love [Markdown](https://www.markdownguide.org/cheat-sheet/).
 This post is made with Markdown infact!
 So I found this asset [https://github.com/JimmyCushnie/FancyTextRendering](https://github.com/JimmyCushnie/FancyTextRendering) and now you can use Markdown in Unity (mostly)!

 So if you noticed above we have `GetComponent<MarkdownRenderer>.Source = www.downloadHandler.text;`
 Well, if you just add the `MarkdownRenderer` component from the new asset to the text that this current component is added on the downloaded text will render Markdown *and* Richtext!